8 Reasons: Hiring a Sales & Marketing Consultant or CGO in 2020/2021

 The trouble was, no one was creating decent content and so the needle was never moved, companies invested heavily in marketing automation based upon the size of their email database and the return on marketing investment (ROMI) never materialised.

-The expectation of businesses was that they could connect with a prospect, make a call and close the deal.
+The expectation of businesses was that 'sales' could connect with a prospect, make a call and close the deal.
 That may well have been the case in the past, but that all changed with the onset of all this new technology.

 Black Hat SEO – Yes, really, Black Hat is a thing!